hpcaitech/ColossalAI/applications/Chat/examples/README.md

 - --lora_rank:         low-rank adaptation matrices rank, type=int, default=0
 - --loss_func:         which kind of loss function, choices=['log_sig', 'log_exp']
 - --max_len:           max sentence length for generation, type=int, default=512
-- --test:              whether is only tesing, if it's ture, the dataset will be small
+- --test:              whether is only testing, if it's true, the dataset will be small

 ## Stage3 - Training model using prompts with RL